 |Essay||2||A||50||2000 words.
 To be submitted at the end of Semester 2.|

 |Written Examination||2||M||An in-class mock exam to familiarise students with format and scope of the written exam.|

 Assessment Rationale And Relationship

-The essay will allow the students to demonstrate a solid knowledge of Japanese culture and society developed throughout the course and during private study.
+The essay will allow the students to demonstrate a solid knowledge of Japanese culture, history and society developed throughout the course and during private study.
 Goal setting & action planning, independence and active learning will be tested together with written skills, critical thinking, innovation and creativity.